TJeinnings/BeginningSteps/README.md

 # BeginningSteps
-Leraning how to do shit
+Learning how to do shit